raspberrypilearning/build-a-webpage/en/step_2.md

 + ℹ️ An information page about a topic you are interested in
 + 🔗 A collection of links to the best web pages on a topic
-+ 😜 Your favourite jokes
++ 😜 Your favourite (polite!) jokes
 + 🎮 A game walk through or other tutorial
 + 🐙 Information about a pet or animal
 + 💬 Some advice that you have found helpful
-+ 🏕️ Tourist information about a place you have visited or would like to visit
++ 🏞️ Tourist information about a place you have visited or would like to visit
 + 👩🏿‍🦼 Information about a medical condition or disability that you think more people should be aware of.

 **Tip:** Try to choose a topic that you already know something about.
 This is so you can spend your time building your web page, not researching a topic.

 --- /task ---